 Helping someone going through a mental health problem can be tough on you too, so don’t forget to look after yourself.
 Schedule time for self-care and have your own support network.
 If the person is a member of your family, you may find it helpful to try family counselling.

 What should I be looking for in a counsellor or psychotherapist?

-As it stands there is no law stipulating a required level of training for counsellors treating individuals with bulimia nervosa.
-However, the National Institute for Health and Care Excellence have developed a set of clinical guidelines that issue advise on types of psychological treatment, medication and available services.
+As it stands, there is no law stipulating a required level of training for counsellors treating individuals with bulimia nervosa.
+However, the National Institute for Health and Care Excellence (NICE) has developed a set of clinical guidelines that issue advice on types of psychological treatment, medication and available services.

 Key recommendations include the following:

 - Cognitive behaviour therapy for bulimia nervosa (CBT-BN), a specifically adapted form of CBT, should be offered to adults with bulimia nervosa.
-The course of treatment should be for 16 to 20 sessions over 4 to 5 months.
+The course of treatment should be for 16 to 20 sessions over four to five months.

 - Adolescents with bulimia nervosa may be treated with CBT-BN, adapted as needed to suit their age, circumstances and level of development, and including the family as appropriate.

 - When people with bulimia nervosa have not responded to or do not want CBT, other psychological treatments should be considered.